jukefr/jukefr/content/post/ricing-linux/index.md

 +++
 title = "Ricing Linux in 2021"
 date = 2020-12-01T22:25:27+01:00
-description = "Want your desktop to look like your favorite movie/series hackerman ?
+description = "Want your desktop to look like your favorite movie/series hacker ?
 Check this out and let the 1337s flow through you." toc = true categories = ["linux"] tags = ["ricing", "ergonomics"]